Official letter from Mr. Martin Schulz, President of the European Parliament: see translation notes below.

 The complaint did also include administrative judgment No. 530/13 issued by the the Regional Administrative Court for Friuli Venezia Giulia, a further evidence of the severe, repressive violations committed by local Italian authorities against the citizens of Trieste in response to their claims of the rights established under the Treaty of Peace of Paris of 1947.

-For instance, Italian administrative judges reject the appeal, declaring “subversive” the appellant (myself) for presenting it.
-According to the judges, with this appeal, sustaineded ad adjuvandum by 56 more citizens, the unity of the Republic of Italy was threatened and, due to this, appellant Roberto Giurastante should be considered prosecutable for the crimes of threaten to State unity.
+For instance, Italian administrative judges rejected Free Trieste’s appeal and declared “subversive” the appellant (myself) for bringing the suit forward.
+According to those adminsitrative judges, my appeal, supported ad adjuvandum by 56 more citizens, we threatened the unity of the Italian Republic and therefore the main appellant, Roberto Giurastante, should be prosecuted for the crimes against national unity.

 On the other side, the President of the European Parliament answered as it is to be expected by European authorities, recognizing how complex and uncertain this legal situation is.
 Indeed, since it is impossible claiming Italian sovereignty over Zone A of the Free Territory of Trieste, Mr. Schulz prefers “not to intervene on substance”.
 We are still awaiting the answer of the European Commission.

 In the meantime, Judgment No. 530/13 of the Regional Administrative Court, already impugned before the European Court of Human Rights, is about to be brought before other international authorities as further evidence of the severe violations of the Italian Peace Treaty committed by Italian authorities.
 Violations that are not only about the denial of civil rights, but also about the international Free Port of Trieste, which the adminsitrative judgment falsely declares to be under Italian sovereignty in spite of the law and at the expenses of the whole International Community.

 Translation note: the text of Mr. Schulz’s letter.

 “Dear Mister Giurastante,

 I thank you for Your letter of June 18th, 2014, whose subject is “European Elections in Zone A of the Free Territory of Trieste and threats to the citizens that oppose to that on the basis of international treaties, in force”.